mmm-team/public-writeups/0ctf2023/mathexam/README.md

 ## Part 1

-The bash script requires the user to entre an "exam integrity statement", asks the the user 100 addition questions, checking the answers, prints a score, then exits.
+The bash script requires the user to enter an "exam integrity statement", asks the the user 100 addition questions, checking the answers, prints a score, then exits.